parpalak/s2/README.md

 # S2 — Simple and Fast CMS

 S2 is a simple and fast website engine (or CMS — Content Management System) written in PHP.
-It is distributed for free under both GPL and MIT licenses.
+It is distributed for free under the MIT license.
 It is best suited for small to medium-sized content websites.
 S2’s undeniable advantages include a convenient [administrative interface](https://github.com/parpalak/s2/wiki/Control-Panel)